 Parents should be encouraged to create a system for keeping track of important dates and deadlines related to the case.
 This helps parents stay focused on accomplishing the service plan goals and meeting court-imposed deadlines.

-A parent’s lawyer must show respect and act professionally with the client.
+The parent’s lawyer must show respect and act professionally with the parent client.

 Action:

-A parent’s lawyer should support the parent and be sensitive to the parent’s individual needs.
-The lawyer should be vigilant against allowing the lawyer’s own interests in relationships with others in the system to interfere with the lawyer’s primary responsibility to the parent
+The parent’s lawyer should support the parent client and be sensitive to the parent client’s individual needs.
+The parent’s lawyer should be vigilant against allowing the parent’s lawyer’s own interests in relationships with others in the system to interfere with the parent’s lawyer’s primary responsibility to the parent.

 Commentary:

 Often lawyers practicing in abuse and neglect court are a close-knit group who work and sometimes socialize together.
 Maintaining good working relationships with other players in the child welfare system is an important part of being an effective advocate.
-The lawyer should not give the impression to the parent that relationships with other lawyers are more important than the representation the lawyer is providing the parent.
-The parent must feel that the lawyer believes in him or her and is actively advocating on the parent’s behalf.
-A parent’s lawyer should remember that they may be the client’s only advocate in the system.
+The parent’s lawyer should not give the impression to the parent client that relationships with other lawyers are more important than the representation the parent’s lawyer is providing the parent client.
+The parent client must feel that the parent’s lawyer believes in him or her and is actively advocating on the parent client’s behalf.
+The parent’s lawyer should remember that they may be the parent client’s only advocate in the system.

-A parent’s lawyer must understand confidentiality laws, as well as ethical obligations, and adhere to both with respect to information obtained from or about the client.
+The parent’s lawyer must understand confidentiality laws, as well as ethical obligations, and adhere to both with respect to information obtained from or about the parent client.

 Action:

-A parent’s lawyer must understand the laws and rules governing confidentiality.
-Consistent with the parent's interests and goals, the lawyer must seek to protect from disclosure confidential information concerning the parent.
+The parent’s lawyer must understand the laws and rules governing confidentiality.
+Consistent with the parent client's interests and goals, the parent’s lawyer must seek to protect from disclosure confidential information concerning the parent client.

 Commentary:

-Confidential information contained in a parent's substance abuse treatment records, domestic violence treatment records, mental health records and medical records is often at issue in abuse and neglect cases.
-Improper disclosure of confidential information may adversely affect the parent’s chances of achieving his or her goals.
-For this reason, it is crucial for the lawyer to advise the parent promptly as to the advantages and disadvantages of releasing confidential information, and for the lawyer to take all necessary steps necessary to protect the parent's privileges and rights to confidentiality.
+Confidential information contained in a parent client's substance abuse treatment records, domestic violence treatment records, mental health records and medical records is often at issue in abuse and neglect cases.
+Improper disclosure of confidential information may adversely affect the parent client’s chances of achieving his or her goals.
+For this reason, it is crucial for the parent’s lawyer to advise the parent client promptly as to the advantages and disadvantages of releasing confidential information, and for the parent’s lawyer to take all necessary steps necessary to protect the parent client's privileges and rights to confidentiality.

-The parent’s lawyer must be alert to and avoid potential conflicts of interest or the appearance of a conflict of interest that would interfere with the competent representation of the parent.
+The parent’s lawyer must be alert to and avoid potential conflicts of interest or the appearance of a conflict of interest that would interfere with the competent representation of the parent client.

 Action:

+A lawyer should not represent both parents when there is even a potential for conflicts of interest.
 The parent’s lawyer must not represent both parents if their interests differ.
-The lawyer should not represent both parents when there is even a potential for conflicts of interest.
-In situations involving allegations of domestic violence, the lawyer should never represent both parents.
+In situations involving allegations of domestic violence, a lawyer should never represent both parents.

 Commentary: